vinhhoa1/RPG-ZombiesTCC/README.md

 # RPG-ZombiesTCC
 I made this game back when i was still attending community college.
-The game story is what i  imagined what would happpen if zombies suddenly attack the school i was attending.
+The game story is what i  imagined what would happen if zombies suddenly attack the school i was attending.
 Install instruction:
   -Download or clone the whole repository
   -Doulle click on Game.exe to play